 Step 1: Go to SSS website to register your account online

-On the center portion of sss.gov.ph website you will find member login.
+On the center portion of the sss.gov.ph website, you will find the member login portal.
 Go to the “Not yet registered in My.SSS click here link.”
 You will be redirected to the online member user ID registration.

-Step 2: Supply all the necessary information as reported to the Social Security System
+Step 2: Supply all the necessary information as reported to SSS

-Supply your SSS number, first name, middle name, surname, date of birth, and valid email address.
-If you do not have an email, you should create one by going to yahoo.com or gmail free of charge.
+Supply your SS number or CRN, first name, middle name, surname, date of birth, and valid email address.
+If you do not have an email, you should create one by going to yahoo.com or Gmail free of charge.
 After finished filling out the form, enter the code on the space provided.

 Once done you will receive a notification similar to the photo below:

-Step 3: Check your email for the website’s email validation sent by SSS.gov.ph
+Step 3: Check your email for the website email validation sent by SSS.gov.ph

 Step 4: Supply all the information on the required field